alliance-genome/agr_archive_initial_prototype/README.md

 This command will call the `index` target in the Makefile and should be used after your first start or if you want to re-index.

-`docker-compose exec agr make index`
+`docker-compose exec api make index`

 ### Useful commands